 One study reported that 76% of premenopausal women treated with an anthracycline and 83% of women treated with an anthracycline plus a taxane experienced amenorrhea.
 Chemotherapy-induced amenorrhea occurred in 95% of patients older than 45 years, while the proportion was only 52% in women under 40.
 Age was found to be the main predictive factor for chemotherapy-induced amenorrhea in both chemotherapy groups.

-Another study that was designed to determine the association between patient characteristics(including age at first period, number of children, age at first birth, alcohol use, smoking history, and body mass index) and chemotherapy-related amenorrhea lasting at least six months reported that women who were over 13 years of age at first period were more than twice as likely to experience lasting amenorrhea as women who were younger at first period.
+Another study that was designed to determine the association between patient characteristics(including age at first period, number of children, age at first birth, alcohol use, smoking history, and BMI and chemotherapy-related amenorrhea lasting at least six months reported that women who were over 13 years of age at first period were more than twice as likely to experience lasting amenorrhea as women who were younger at first period.

 Prognosis is worse for women whose periods return

 While a permanent loss of fertility as a result of chemotherapy can be devastating for young women with breast cancer, for most women, lasting chemotherapy-induced amenorrhea can be considered good news because it is a positive prognostic indicator.
 Several studies have reported that such amenorrhea is associated with improved survival among premenopausal women with breast cancer: